 We provide school-based initial teacher training and our trainees are graded very highly upon completion of the course.
 You can find out more a about our high success rates on our testimonials page.

-Our teaching school is part of the Teaching School Alliance.
-This means that we have strong partnerships with other schools and are able to provide trainees with the highest quality on-the-job training, working alongside outstanding teaching staff.
+Elmridge Primary School has a history of strong partnerships with other schools and is able to provide trainees with the highest quality on-the-job training, working alongside outstanding teaching staff.
 During your training you will gain experience working in two contrasting school settings, providing you with a wide scope of experience for your future career.

 Trainees qualify to become a teacher through the School Direct route.

 What is School Direct?

 There are several routes into the teaching profession, these include School Direct, Postgraduate Certificate in Education (PGCE), undergraduate degree courses, school-centred initial teacher training (SCITT) and Teach First.